-- A multi-disciplinary partnership is a partnership (1)Australian between one or more legal practitioners and one or more other persons who are not Australian legal practitioners, where the the partnership business of includes the provision of legal services in this jurisdiction as well as other services. - However, a partnership consisting only of one or (2)more Australian legal practitioners and one or more Australian-registered foreign lawyers is not a multi-disciplinary partnership.
+- (1)A multi-disciplinary partnership is a partnership between one or more Australian legal practitioners and one or more other persons who are not Australian legal practitioners, where the business of the partnership includes the provision of legal services in this jurisdiction as well as other services. - (2)However, a partnership consisting only of one or more Australian legal practitioners and one or more Australian-registered foreign lawyers is not a multi-disciplinary partnership.